RalphDesmangles/ralphdesmangles.github.io/_drafts/2023-03-13-gathering-ad-credentials-2023.md

 [AUTH SIMULATION]

-Now if we go back to our responder tab, we will notice a user authentication attempt via SMB to our kali machine.
-Additionally we notice an NTLMv2 hash which we can take offline and crack with a tool like [hashcat], [john the ripper], or even [npk] (cloud ftw!).
-For this illustration we will utilize hashcat with the rockyou wordlist.
-Take the full NTLMv2 hash as is, and put this into a text file named hash.txt
+As a result, we will see a user authentication attempt via SMB to our attacker machine in the Responder tab.
+We can also obtain an NTLMv2 hash from this authentication attempt, which can be cracked with tools like hashcat, john the ripper, or npk.

+In this example, we'll use hashcat with the rockyou wordlist.
+To begin, save the full NTLMv2 hash in a text file named hash.txt.

 `hash.txt`
 ```